roberson-mendes/estrutura-de-dados/README.md

 # Code conventions
 All code conventions of this repository is based on the [Gromacs manual](https://manual.gromacs.org/5.1.1/dev-manual/naming.html) and on the [GeeksForGeeks article](https://www.geeksforgeeks.org/naming-convention-in-c/).

+# Testing
+We use [doctest](https://github.com/doctest/doctest/blob/master/doc/markdown/testcases.md) to make the tests.
+All test classes are put in \test repository.

+- To compile tests there is used -std=c++17 flag.